Blog/Testimonials·8 min read

 Shopify testimonials page example

-The customer testimonials page shows the success stories of merchants who have built and grown their ecommerce stores using Shopify.
+The testimonials page showcases success stories from merchants who have built and grown ecommerce stores on Shopify.
 The page presents multiple brand stories in a grid layout.

-• A brand-driven grid layout where each testimonial highlights a merchant story and product category.
+• A brand-driven grid layout where each testimonial highlights a merchant’s story and product category.

 • Stories highlighting business growth and platform migration.